kamermanpr/SPARS/1A-participants-descriptive.md

 ----

-This script generates descriptive statistics of the FEST 2015 cohort, and includes assessments of:
+This script generates descriptive statistics of the SPARS (trial A) cohort, and includes assessments of:

 - Age
 - Sex